-- Designed to keep you in a safe 'face up' floating position. - They are the minimum requirement to be carried in semi protected and unprotected waters.
-Users can wear lifejacket level 50 and 50S depending on their age and where they are operating. - They can be worn for general boating in all waters. - Not to be worn on personal watercraft (PWC).
+- Designed to keep you in a safe 'face up' floating position. - · They are the minimum requirement to be carried in semi protected and unprotected waters.
+Users can wear lifejacket level 50 and 50S depending on their age and where they are operating. - Suitable for general boating in all waters. - Not to be worn on personal watercraft (PWC).